Sign up for email updates

 Assistive devices such as a supportive wrap for a dog recovering from an hyperextension injury of the carpus, a harness to help lift an older dog struggling to rise from the ground, a cart for a weak or paralyzed dog, a boot to help correct and prevent injury from knuckling, or a custom fitted orthotic brace or prosthetic limb are all wonderful tools now available in veterinary medicine to improve patient mobility and quality of life.
 Dr. Starr has experience in helping owners decide what the best device is to help improve their pet’s mobility.

 If your pet suffers from mobility issues due to a congenital deformity, is a tripod after a partial amputation due to cancer or a traumatic injury, or has an unstable joint in need of support and is not a good surgical candidate (such as a cranial cruciate ligament tear or Achilles tendon injury), an orthotic or prosthetic device may be a good option for helping to restore more normal biomechanics.
 Dr. Starr has specialized training and partners with one of the leading providers in the field of veterinary orthotics and prosthetics (V-OP), Orthopets.
-Schedule an evaluation through either Pets in Balance or Integrative Veterinary Rehabilitation and Sports Medicine of Hanover Park to discuss the options for what assistive devices may be most beneficial for your pet.
+Schedule an evaluation to discuss options for what assistive devices may be most beneficial for your pet.
 The process often involves taking measurements or a cast of your pet’s affected limb so that a customized device can be made, followed by an appointment to assess the fit, and further appointments to help acclimate your pet to wearing the device and building strength with physical rehabilitation.

 Back to top